Warframe: Gameplay

 New Warframes, weapons, and other gear items are primarily acquired through equipment blueprints, which are then used to build the specified item in the Orbiter's Foundry.
 Blueprints and their resulting equipment may also be purchased directly using Platinum, the game's premium currency that can be traded for with other players for rare items in-game, or be purchased via microtransactions.
 Players need to have specific quantities of construction resources, found from missions and their rewards, to build these items.
-Players and their equipment also gain experience and level up from missions; equipment with higher levels support more 'Mods', abstracted upgrades (presented as cards in the game's UI) that can be slotted into the equipment to improve or customize its performance.
+Players and their equipment also gain experience and level up from missions; equipment with higher levels support more Mods, abstracted upgrades (presented as cards in the game's UI) that can be slotted into the equipment to improve or customize its performance.
 Mods are rarely dropped by enemies during missions, and can also be mission rewards, traded between players, or purchased from NPC merchants.
 The most advanced weapon mods, called 'Riven Mods,' have randomized stats, based on a prefix/suffix system characteristic of ARPGs, and frequently have negative values.
 Alongside mods, players have other means of improving their equipment, including Orokin Catalysts and Reactors, which double total mod capacity, and conditional advanced upgrades like Exilus Adapters, Arcane Enhancements, and Valence Fusion.
+Arcane Enhancements are equippable items that grant conditional stat bonuses to Warframes and weapons, such as restoring energy on kills or boosting damage after reloading.
+They are obtained through endgame activities and can be ranked up by combining duplicates, to a maximum of rank five.
+Valence Fusion is a system that allows players to transfer the elemental damage bonus from one Kuva, Tenet or Coda weapon to a duplicate of the same weapon, retaining the higher of the two values and enabling players to optimize their preferred weapon variant.

 Most items stop gaining levels and experience points at rank 30, at which point an item called Forma may be used to customize its capacity for mods, and reset it to rank 0.
 Raising the rank of a weapon or Warframe for the first time, completing Origin System missions for the first time, and various other milestones add to the player's 'Mastery Rank'.
 This is a loose indicator of the player's overall progress through the game.
 Upon reaching an experience point threshold, the player may attempt a challenge to be promoted to the next rank.
 Many items require a certain mastery rank before they may be purchased in-game or built in the Foundry, but items purchased with Platinum may be used regardless of rank.
 Ranks 0-30 have associated titles, such as "Gold Tiger" or "Silver Sage"; rank 30 is "True Master", after which each further rank is referred to as 'Legendary Rank' instead, and bears no title.
 As new items are constantly being added, the highest possible legendary rank is subject to change over time.
 Raising mastery rank expands a player's maximum capacity for certain currencies among other rewards.